 Age: Died at 59 (1921-1980)

 George Vail was an American Democratic Party politician who represented New Jersey's 4th congressional district in the United States House of Representatives from 1853 to 1857.
-His father Stephen Vail, and his brother Alfred Vail were the driving force behind the success of the Speedwell Iron Works. ...more
+His father Stephen Vail, and his brother Alfred Vail were the driving force behind the success of the Speedwell Iron Works.
+Father and sons assisted in the technical expertise and financial development of this family business.
+The Vail family contributions to mechanical inventions, early communication, transportation industry, and mass production placed Speedwell at the cutting edge of the American Industrial Revolution. ...more

 Age: Died at 66 (1809-1875)

-Birthplace: Morristown, Contiguous United States, United States of America, United States, with Territories, + more
+Birthplace: Morristown, Contiguous United States, United States of America, United States, with Territories, + moresee more on George Vail